-Since 2003 the bivy site at the stone bridge has had a number of solar panels and a car battery, which are mainly used for charging homemade battery packs, drill and AA/AAA batteries.
-This document is unfortunately written from memory, so someone with some electronics knowledge and a multimeter should set things up, so they can spot the errors and omissions in this document.
+Since 2003 the bivy site at Steinbrückenhöhle (the stone bridge) has had a number of solar panels and a car battery, which are mainly used for charging lamps and drill battery packs, but also AA/AAA batteries and phones.
+Much bigger flexi solar panels arrived in 2007 and a second, larger, battery around the same time.

-The system is actually two independent systems running in parallel.
+The system (in 2017) was two independent systems running in parallel.

 The system can be made moderately weather proof, but in very windy or wet weather, it should be bought into the relative safety of the stone bridge.

-Store the battery full, this means that you should stop discharging the battery a few days before it is to be put away to allow it to charge.
-Grease the battery terminals, and place the battery where it will stay dry, do not cover with anything that may get soggy and short the battery (e.g. cardboard box).
+Store the batteries full, this means that you should stop discharging the batteries a few days before they are to be put away to allow them to charge.
+Grease the battery terminals, and place the batteries where they will stay dry, do not cover with anything that may get soggy and short the battery (e.g. cardboard box).

 Four 12V solar panels were are mounted on an aluminium frame, which has been put on some flat limestone, slightly downhill and to the right from the stone bridge.
 The solar panels are waterproof, but are liable to be being blown over and damaged, hence large rocks must be used to keep it in place.
 The panels should be orientated pointing into the sun, without any shadows on them.
 Looking at the panels you can see the individual ~0.6V photo-arrays, each one not getting sunlight reduces the voltage output of the panel.
 There is also a fifth panel that can be propped against a rock in good weather.

 The charge discharge circuit contains a fuse some LEDs and a toggle switch.
 It has three modes: